yusufsumerrr/MPU6050-Sensor-Fusion-Complementary-Filter/README.md

 	}
 ```

-2.``Gyroscope configuration``is the process of defining the sensitivity range and resolution at which the sensor measures angular velocity (rate of rotation per unit time).
+2.	``Gyroscope configuration``is the process of defining the sensitivity range and resolution at which the sensor measures angular velocity (rate of rotation per unit time).
 In this project, the gyroscope sensitivity is set to `±500°/s`.

 <img width="398" height="183" alt="Pasted image 20251221181513" src="https://github.com/user-attachments/assets/53f7a73b-d921-4754-85d4-38d619dd4493" />